cbazil114/readme-generator/README.md

   ## Installation
   Clone from the repository

   ## Usage
   Once you have a copy of the repo, you can use node to answer a series of questions which will then fill in the readme file (and create one if necessary)

+  ## Contributing

+  Visit the public repository on Github

   ## Tests

-  Once you have the readme-generator folder, you can open the command line and enter "node index.js"
+  Once you have a clone of the folder on your computer, you can use node by opening the command line and typing "node index.js" to execute the readme generator

-  ## Contributing

-  Visit the repository page on Github.
-It is public.

   ## Questions
   If you would like to see other projects, visit my Github page at: GitHub: https://github.com/cbazil114